Our teacher is Miss Hannah Mansell and our teaching Assistant is Mrs Charlie Boardman.

 We will be using our Music Scheme of Work, Chiranga.

 Our PE topics this term are Tag Rugby, Netball and Quad Kids Athletics.
 Our PE days are Monday’s and Thursday’s.
 Please have your kit on these days and ensure that it is weather appropriate – we will go outside as much as we can!

-Our learning is based around using SCRATCH.
+Our learning is based around using technology safely.

 Learner of the Week

 Congratulations go to… Poppy!
 Well done for being a star!

 Children will be set Matheltics tasks each week and from January, children will also be sent home with an arithmetic paper each week.
 These will be set on a Wednesday, with an expectation that these will be completed (and brought into school) the following Wednesday.
 It is important that children continue to learn and consolidate their knowledge of multiplication and division facts.